 This was harder than it seemed.

-Turns out, I was much better at having my hair styled than doing anyone’s hair myself.
-While my daughters’ babysitter whipped their hair into elaborate braids or buns, adorned with sparkling “pretties,” I barely managed to give them straight-up ponytails.
-Wardrobe, for them, was easy: They’d confirmed their first-day outfit selections the night before.
+Turns out, I was much better at having my hair styled than at doing anyone’s hair myself.
+While my daughters’ babysitter whipped their hair into elaborate braids or buns adorned with sparkling “pretties,” I barely managed to give them straight-up ponytails.
+Wardrobe for them was easy: They’d confirmed their first-day outfit selections the night before.
 But for me, it was tricky.
 I didn’t want to scare anyone, so I needed a little makeup to go with an outfit that said, "Yeah, I’m home now, but I’m not ready for shorts with a 14-inch zipper."

 I guided my kids to the mini-van, sniffling, clearly a failure at this stay-at-home-mom thing.

 My two small daughters’ hands clung to mine as the yellow school bus approached.
-Seven and nine years old, and not yet speaking English, they were starting school in the US.
-We had recently moved from Sweden, but had already declared this country the Promised Land of Chocolate Chip Cookies, and marveled at strange new creatures; fireflies glimmering in the garden, cicadas buzzing above us in the huge maple tree by the bus stop.
+7 and 9 years old, and not yet speaking English, they were starting school in the US.
+We had recently moved from Sweden, but had already declared this country the Promised Land of Chocolate Chip Cookies, and marveled at strange new creatures: fireflies glimmering in the garden, cicadas buzzing above us in the huge maple tree by the bus stop.

 “Mamma, can’t you come with us?”
 My girls looked up at me with their worried eyes.